linked-db/linked-ql/README.md

 ## `1 |` Language Capabilities

 LinkedQL lets you speak an advanced form of SQL right on your database.
-With shorthands and first-class support for relationships and JSON, you skip the imperative parts of SQL and get to writing more **intentful** SQL.<br>
+With syntax shorthands and first-class support for relationships and JSON, you skip the imperative parts of SQL and get to writing more **intentful** SQL.<br>
 LinkedQL automatically compiles your query down to the SQL your database understands.

 | **Feature**       | **Summary**                                                                     | **Docs**                                                                          |